Randomized Confidence Bounds for Stochastic Partial Monitoring: Towards a randomized CBP

+The signal matrices verify the important relation $\pi^\star_i = S_i\, p^\star \in \Delta_{\sigma_i}$, where $\pi^\star_i$ (respectively $\pi^\star_i(x)$ in the contextual setting) is the distribution over the feedback symbols induced by action $i$. \paragraph{Difference between easy and hard games} A PM game is \textit{easy} if it suffices to play Pareto-optimal actions to minimize the regret.
+In hard games, minimizing the regret requires to play all actions in the game (including dominated and degenerate actions).
+Formal definitions of easy and hard games are provided in Appendix \ref{appendix:games}.

-\section{Towards a Randomized CBP}
+\section{Towards a randomized CBP}

-\CBP{}~\citep{bartokICML2012} (Confidence Bound Partial Monitoring) currently stands out as the only strategy offering regret guarantees in both easy and hard games for non-contextual PM, and a practical extension in easy contextual games.
+\CBP{}~\citep{bartokICML2012} currently stands out as the only strategy offering regret guarantees in both easy and hard games for non-contextual PM, and a practical extension in the contextual setting.
 In terms of empirical performance, \CBP{} is outperformed by stochastic PM strategies.
-Similar limitations have been identified in the bandits setting for deterministic strategies~\citep{chapelle2011empirical}.
-Randomizing OFU-based strategies has proven to be helpful~\citep{vaswani2019old, kveton2019garbage} for improving empirical performance while preserving the theoretical analysis.
-Here, we extend these ideas to \CBP{}, a non-OFU based strategy instantiating successive elimination~\citep{even2002pac}.
+Similar limitations have been identified in the bandits setting for deterministic Upper Confidence Bound (UCB) strategies~\citep{chapelle2011empirical}.
+Randomizing UCB-based strategies has proven to be helpful~\citep{vaswani2019old, kveton2019garbage} for improving empirical performance while preserving the theoretical analysis.
+Here, we extend these ideas to the class of successive elimination strategies~\citep{even2002pac} to which CBP belongs.
 Algorithm~\ref{alg:RandCBP} jointly displays the pseudo-codes of \CBP{} and the proposed \RandCBP{}.
 Differences are highlighted in purple.
 Implementation details are reported in Appendix~\ref{appendix:details}.

-\subsection{The \CBP{} Strategy}
+\subsection{The \CBP{} strategy}

 Recall that the unknown parameter of the game is the outcome distribution $p^\star \in \Delta_M$.
 The expected loss difference between two actions $i$ and $j$ is defined as

 The sign of the expected loss indicates which action is better: action $j$ is better than action $i$ when $\delta_{i,j}>0$.